 BUT if their surge in popularity, opens the door to minors like Gerard Rennick and his PFP then I'm all in.
 Anything to overturn the majors and while we're there, drive a stake into the dangerous Greens/Teal lobby.

-Joyce does not inspire inspiration in me either and I agree that fewer stunts and more hard policy is a better approach - although one wonders if Pauline would have had such cut-through without the stunts, to be honest.
+Joyce does not inspire me either and I agree that fewer stunts and more hard policy is a better approach - although one wonders if Pauline would have had such cut-through without the stunts, to be honest.

 Yes, I totally agree.
 Malcolm Roberts, Gerard Rennick and Alex Antic are all competent and ready to assume ministerial roles in a new three-way coaltion government - all way more qualified than Sussan Ley that the delusional faction bosses and power brokers in the Liberal Party thought fit to offer to us as alternative PM material . . .NOT!!!